Clubs and Activities

 Sabre Nation

-Advisor Christina Romano
+Advisor Mrs. Romano

 cromano@schalmont.net

-Sabre Nation helps students develop leadership qualities through experiences in community service.
+Sabre Nation helps students in grades 6-8 develop leadership qualities through experiences in community service.
 Students have the chance to make a personal contribution to their school, community, and peers.
 The goal of the club is to build a better world for students and others.
 Some previous activities include adopting a family, helping at the food pantry, collecting “coats for kids,” School Clean-Up Day, volunteering for various elementary school activities, and participating in nursing home visits.
 The Sabre Service Club meets about once a month.
 Members also sign up for various service activities throughout the school year.
-(Grades 6-8)

 lduxbury@schalmont.net